AvalZ/WAF-A-MoLE/README.md

 Questions, bug reports and pull requests are welcome.

-In particular, if you are intrested in expanding this project, we look for the following contributions:
+In particular, if you are interested in expanding this project, we look for the following contributions:

 1. New WAF adapters
 1. New mutation operators